America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!

 Arizona

 The nod for the fourth slot goes to Arizona with the Grand Canyon, Sedona, Flagstaff, Saguaro National Park, the Painted Desert of the Petrified Forest, and desert hiking options galore in their biggest city of Phoenix.
-No matter where you go to in this state it seems like there is an available trail to traverse, you might just need to do it VERY EARLY in the summer heat or wait until the temperatures cool down at night and be able to know what to do if you come upon a Rattlesnake (MOVE BACK!) or a sharp Cacti (don’t try to drink out of it!)
+No matter where you go to in this state it seems like there is an available trail to traverse.
+You might just need to do it VERY EARLY in the summer heat.
+Or wait until the temperatures cool down at night.
+AND be able to know what to do if you come upon a Rattlesnake (MOVE BACK!) or a sharp Cacti (don’t try to drink out of it!)

 Maine